Majors in the College of Liberal & Creative Arts (LCA) should consult with two advisors each semester:

 - an advisor in the major and

-- a general education and university requirements adviser in the Advising Resource Center (ARC) for LCA
+- a general education and university requirements advisor in the Undergraduate Advising Center

 Students who are completing a minor or an additional major should see an advisor in those programs as well.